The captain goes down with the ship

-Captain Edward Smith adhered to the concept during the 1912 Titanic disaster.
+Captain Edward Smith held to the principle during the 1912 Titanic disaster.

 "The captain goes down with the ship" is the maritime tradition that a sea captain holds the ultimate responsibility for both the ship and everyone embarked on it, and in an emergency they will devote their time to save those on board or die trying.
-Although often connected to the sinking of RMS Titanic in 1912 and her captain, Edward Smith, the tradition precedes Titanic by many years.
+Although often connected to the sinking of RMS Titanic in 1912 and her captain, Edward Smith, the tradition precedes the Titanic by many years.
 In most instances, captains forgo their own rapid departure of a ship in distress, and concentrate instead on saving other people.
 It often results in either the death or belated rescue of the captain as the last person on board.

 History

 The tradition is related to another protocol from the 19th century: "women and children first".
-Both reflect the Victorian ideal of chivalry, in which the upper classes were expected to adhere to a morality tied to sacred honor, service, and responsibility for the disadvantaged.
+Both reflect the ideal of chivalry, in which the upper classes were expected to adhere to a morality tied to sacred honor, service, and responsibility for the disadvantaged.
 The actions of the captain and men during the sinking of in 1852 prompted praise from many, due to the sacrifice of the men who saved the women and children by evacuating them first.
 Rudyard Kipling's poem "Soldier an' Sailor Too" and Samuel Smiles's book Self-Help both highlighted the valour of the men who stood at attention and played in the band as their ship was sinking.